alma-frankenstein/winter_reads_api/README.md

 The '/titles' endpoint will return an array of just the titles.

+Visit the endpoint '/bargain' to see three of the least expensive books.

 The API can also return a random selection, using the '/random' endpoint.

 ## Specs